University Athletic Association of the Philippines: ABS-CBN era (2000–2020)

 In 2000, ABS-CBN, through their sports division, became the UAAP's next media partner for the new millennium.

 Studio 23 first broadcast the games from 2000 to 2013 before getting replaced by its successor S+A for the rest of the deal.
 ABS-CBN also broadcast select games in the 2000s and again from 2010 to 2020.
 Other channels from the network that also broadcast games were Balls (2009–2015) and Liga (2018–2020).

 The ABS-CBN deal ended in 2020 as a result of the network's shutdown.

 Cignal era (2020–present)

 In search of a new media partner, the association entered a deal with Cignal TV to broadcast games through One Sports.
 The new deal also included the establishment of the UAAP Varsity Channel, a dedicated channel for the association similar to the Philippine Basketball Association's PBA Rush, which is also owned by Cignal.
 The initial five-year deal was signed in 2020 during the cancelled Season 83 (2020–21) and took into effect beginning with the following Season 84 (2021–22).
 In 2025, the two parties signed a five-year extension, meaning that the partnership is currently set to expire after Season 93 (2030–31).

-TV5 also broadcast a selection of games in Season 84, while Pilipinas Live serves as the league's streaming partner.
+TV5 also broadcast a selection of games in Season 84, while Pilipinas Live Cignal Play One Sports YouTube Channel serves as the league's streaming partner.
 RPTV also broadcast the Finals games in Season 87.